ProtonMail Warrant Canary

 Proton Technologies AG may also sometimes act upon other types of requests.
 If presented with overwhelming evidence that the account in question is being used for illegal purposes against our Terms and Conditions, we will shut down the offending account immediately.
 Legality is defined based on Swiss law, and illegal purposes include activities such as phishing, ransomware, identity theft, etc, but not prostitution, tax evasion, gambling, or other activities protected by Swiss law.
 However, even if we shut down an account, we will under no circumstances hand over data, as it would be illegal to do so without a Swiss court order.

-Because of the large number of requests we receive, it is not practical for us to disclose every single request on this warrant canary page.
+It is not practical for us to disclose every single request on this warrant canary page.
 Thus, our warrant canary is not a warrant canary in a traditional sense.
-However, the list below is updated whenever a special or significant new legally binding request is received, or about to be received if we have advanced warning.
+A warrant canary in the traditional sense is also not necessary because according to Swiss law, all data requests must eventually be disclosed to the data subject.
+The list below is updated whenever a special or significant new legally binding request is received, or about to be received if we have advanced warning.

 We define special and significant as requests where we deviate from standard operating procedure, requests that we challenge, or requests which are not the usual fraud, extortion, ransomware, and anonymous threats cases.